About

 Some Assembly is the recipient of the City of Vancouver Youth Award for outstanding contribution to the youth community; the Deryck Thomson Award for exceptional contribution to community building and wellbeing; and the Give a Damn Award for our work with youth.

-A warm thank you to all of the incredible artists, technicians and practitioners who have worked with Some Assembly over the years including Chandra Lesmeister and Carolyn Wong who are now on the Board, Trena Hollands, Sharon Bayly, Nicholas Harrison, Ken Hollands, John Webber, Ryan Tunnicliffe, Emma Luna Davis, Alistair Cook, Conor Moore, Devin MacKenzie, Kate Newman, Caroline Liffmann, Katy Harris-McLeod, Mirae Rosner, Steven Roste, Kougar Basi, Julie Martens, Terry Podealuk and many more.
-A special mention for Flick Harrison and his fabulous visuals, Ken Lawson and his many contributions to Some Assembly’s projects since 2004, and Larisa Fayad, whose young life ended too soon but will always be remembered.
-A special thank you to Some Assembly’s past Board Presidents: France Perras, Christine Wheeler and Jeremy Baxter.
+A warm thank you to all of the incredible artists, technicians and practitioners who have worked with Some Assembly over the years including Chandra Lesmeister and Carolyn Wong who are now on the Board, Trena Hollands, Sharon Bayly, Nicholas Harrison, Ken Hollands, John Webber, Ryan Tunnicliffe, Emma Luna Davis, Alistair Cook, Conor Moore, Devin MacKenzie, Kate Newman, Caroline Liffmann, Katy Harris-McLeod, Mirae Rosner, Steven Roste, Kougar Basi, Julie Martens, Terry Podealuk, Flick Harrison, Ken Lawson and many more.
+A special mention for Larisa Fayad, whose young life ended too soon but will always be remembered.
+Thank you to Some Assembly’s past Board Presidents: France Perras, Christine Wheeler and Jeremy Baxter.
 See our current team by clicking on Current Staff and Current Board.